quicwg/base-drafts/draft-ietf-quic-transport.md

 it can associate the peer's response with the corresponding PATH_CHALLENGE.

-An endpoint MUST expand datagrams that contain a PATH_CHALLENGE frame to at least the smallest allowed maximum datagram size of 1200 bytes.
+An endpoint MUST expand datagrams that contain a PATH_CHALLENGE frame to at least the smallest allowed maximum datagram size of 1200 bytes, unless the anti-amplification limit for the path does not permit sending a datagram of this size.
 Sending UDP datagrams of this size ensures that the network path from the endpoint to the peer can be used for QUIC; see {{datagram-size}}.

+If an endpoint is unable to expand the datagram payload to 1200 bytes, no padding is necessary.
+However, this means that the path MTU will not be validated.
+The endpoint MUST perform a second path validation with a datagram of at least 1200 bytes once a PATH_RESPONSE is successfully received or when enough bytes have been received on the path that sending the larger datagram will not result in exceeding the anti-amplification limit.

 ### Path Validation Responses